Nachtalb/chat_encounters/readme.rst

 Plugins*.
 After that download the latest `release`_ and extract it into the plugins folder.

-Now you can enable the *Chat History* plugin in the previously opened plugin settings.
+Now you can enable the *Chat Encounters* plugin in the previously opened plugin settings.